fahim-sikder/FairX/README.md

 </h1>

 <h3 align="center">
-    Accepted at AEQUITAS 2024: Workshop on Fairness and Bias in AI | co-located with ECAI 2024, Santiago de Compostela, Spain
+    Proceedings of the 2nd Workshop on Fairness and Bias in AI, co-located with 27th European Conference on Artificial Intelligence (ECAI 2024)
 </h3>